The DI Container

 Binding Interfaces

-Earlier we discussed the benefits of using interfaces, as the constructor can accept any class that implement the correct interface:
+Earlier we discussed the benefits of using interfaces, as the constructor can accept any class that implements the correct interface:

 public function __construct(NestInterface $nest) // Accept both `Nest` and `ImprovedNest`